SABECK1/soundboard/README.md

-A SoundBoard for usage with Voicemeeter, which allows the user to play sounds through discord, teamspeak etc.
+A SoundBoard for usage with Voicemeeter, which allows the user to play sounds through discord, teamspeak etc. Purely written in Python with the usage of tkinter/customtkinter

 To run it just run the main.py file.